 Invoices will be issued during the first week of each month.
 All fees will be due upon receipt of invoice.
 Fees not paid by final due date (as noted on the invoice) may be subject to a overdue payment charge per month thereafter.
 Unpaid accounts risk the loss of childcare space(s).

 Fees for emergency care must be paid for the days booked and on that day.

-NSF CHEQUES will be charged $10.00 plus the late payment fee charge.
+NSF CHEQUES will be charged $10.00 plus any late payment fee charges.

 If assistance is required for childcare fees, subsidy may be available.
 Please inquire at the time of registration or contact the municipality directly at 519-351-1228 ext.
 2429.
 You will be invoiced according to your assessed contribution amount.

 Transportation to/from the childcare is the responsibility of the parent, although we will assist in coordinating arrangements where possible.